 3 Harbour Exchange, Canary Wharf, London, E14 9GE

-The following Terms and Conditions document is a legal agreement between Latitude Digital (The Latitude Group Limited), hereafter the Developer, and the Client for the purposes of website design or development.
+The following Terms and Conditions document is a legal agreement between Latitude Digital, hereafter the Developer, and the Client for the purposes of website design or development.
 These Terms and Conditions set forth the provisions under which the Client may use the services supplied.

 The Developer is an Internet web design and marketing agency offering the Client graphical design, WordPress (and WooCommerce) and other related computer programming languages.